 If you'd like to try collagen water, consider making it at home.
 Not only is it the easiest recipe you'll ever make, but it's a heck of a lot cheaper than buying it in bottles.
 Simply pour yourself a glass of water, stir in a scoop of collagen powder, and drink up!
 Done and done.

 For extra flavor, add a splash of freshly squeezed orange and/or lemon juice.
 Another option is to add collagen powder to your favorite infused water recipe.
 But if that doesn't sound appealing—or if you're craving a little extra something—you can mix collagen into a refreshing smoothie.
-For best results, use plenty of fruits and vegetables with vitamin C, a nutrient that will support your body's natural collagen production.* Our tropical collagen smoothie fits the bill, as it's packaged with ingredients like mango and spinach.

 As for collagen water itself, you'll want to check out how much collagen the water actually contains.
 The dosage will vary quite a lot between brand and format, so it's always good practice to check out how much collagen peptides are actually in the drink.
 This way, you can be confident that the product is actually formulated to do its intended purpose.
 In general we recommend looking in the 10- to 20-gram range.